wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

 If your function needs to do some stuff inside of the block, you can leave it as is.
 This is a perfectly valid arrow function.

 If the only thing you're using the arrow for is the ablity to type less as well as some of the benefits of not scoping this, this is totally valid.

 However we can take it a bit further.

-Instead of declaring the baby variable we will just return the object directly.
+Instead of declaring the `baby` variable we will just return the object directly. 👇

 ```js
  const makeABaby = (first, last) => {